 As New Mexicans we must demand better working conditions and basic labor protections for our domestic workers.
 This is the best way to guarantee that our aging parents and our growing children are receiving the highest quality of care, which we all agree they deserve.

-See highlights from the press release, which was a collaborated effort between Encuentro and Strong Families New Mexico, OLE NM, NM Direct Caregivers Alliance and El Centro de Igualdad y Derechos.
+See highlights from the press release, which was a collaborated effort between Encuentro and Strong Families New Mexico, OLE NM, NM Caregivers Coalition and El Centro de Igualdad y Derechos.